vscosta/yap/packages/CLPBN/README.txt

 - bp:   (ground) belief propagation

-For example, if we want to use ground variable elimination to solve some query, we need to call the following goal:
+For example, if we want to use ground variable elimination to solve some query, we need to call first the following goal:

 ?- set_solver(hve).